 Prescription Drugs Facts

-Prescription drug abuse is the use of medication without a prescription, in a way other than as prescribed, or for the experience of feelings elicited.
-Several national surveys found that prescription drugs are abused at rates second only to marijuana.
-The consequences of prescription drug abuse are steadily worsening, resulting in increased treatment admissions, emergency room visits, and overdose deaths.
+Prescription drug misuse is the use of medication without a prescription, in a way other than as prescribed, or for the experience of feelings elicited.
+Several national surveys found that prescription drugs are misused at rates second only to marijuana.
+The consequences of prescription drug misuse are steadily worsening, resulting in increased treatment admissions, emergency room visits, and overdose deaths.

 The risks for addiction to prescription drugs increase when medications are used in ways other than as prescribed (that is, at higher doses or combined with alcohol or other drugs).